FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The `scenario` attribute of a component identifies a use case; multiple components may have the same name, but the combination of name and scenario must be unique.
-Scenario has a default value of “base”, so if a component only has one variation, there is no need to qualify it.
+Scenario has a default value of "base", so if a component only has one variation, there is no need to qualify it.

 #### Common block

 A common block component is designed to be specified once in detail but reused in multiple message types by reference.
-An example of a common block is “Instrument”.
+An example of a common block is "Instrument".
 It is a collection of the possible fields describing an instrument, and it is used in many FIX messages.
 A common block is implemented as a `<component>` element in the schema.